stzn/TIL/SwiftDependencyManagement/README.md

 ## Framework (Infrastructure) logic

 Framework (Infrastructure) logic should not implement any business rules.
 Mixing business logic with infrastructure details is one of the most common (and one of the biggest mistakes) we find in codebases (e.g. Database and Network clients implementing validation or business rules operations or Domain Models inheriting from framework types, CoreData’s `NSManagedObject`).
-Doing so will scatter business logic across your code with no central source of truth.
+Doing so will scatter business logic across our code with no central source of truth.
 Tangled business rules and infrastructure code is harder to use, reuse, maintain, and test.

 For example, assuming that changing our local database from CoreData to Realm forced to change(more to say rewrite) our business logics, it's not good.